 Overview

-John began his legal career as a trial attorney at the Department of Justice following a judicial clerkship in Billings, Montana.
-At DOJ, he represented the United States in federal district and appellate courts across the country on civil and criminal matters related to immigration.
+John began his career as a trial attorney at the Department of Justice, where he represented the United States in federal courts nationwide in both civil and criminal matters.
+His early courtroom experience continues to inform his practical, results‑oriented approach to defending clients facing government enforcement actions.

 Education